Julian/regret/docs/what-you-can-deprecate.rst

                 name += f" {last_name}"
         return f"Hello {name}!"

-at which point using the function with the previous parameters will show a deprecation warning:
+After the above, using the function with the previous parameters will show a deprecation warning:

 .. testcode::